UCSF-CBI/c4/docs/scheduler/email-notifications.md

 ### Configure the default recipient

-If `--mail-user` is not specified, then the email notifications will be sent to your local {{ site.cluster.name }} mailbox (which can only be accessed using the `mail` command).
-It is possible to configure all messages sent to this local mailbox to be forwarded to an email address of your choice as given by the `~/.forward` file.
+If `--mail-user` is not specified, then the email notifications will not reach you(\*).
+However, it is possible to configure all messages to be forwarded to an email address of your choice as given by the `~/.forward` file.
 For example, with:

 ```sh
 [alice@{{ site.login.name }} ~]$ cat ~/.forward